rushkock/project/README.md

 ### Bar chart
 ![Bar chart](doc/barChartFinished.jpg)

 The bar chart:
-- Can be changed with the slider is updated depending on the chosen year
+- Can be changed with the slider it is updated depending on the chosen year
 - Has a tooltip

 ### Zoomable sunburst